solanauniversity/gaming-on-solana/LEARN.md

 5. Add the source code for the game we want to integrate with our application Check the source code of the game at : https://github.com/solanauniversity/solana-games

-# What's Next
+## Subquest: What's Next?

 * Once you complete the above tutorial then you can build any pay per use platform for the end users.
 * You can provide services against which you can charge some from the users.
 * You can extend the solana games learning and build your gaming platform.
-* You can use the knowledge of NFT creation and build NFT marketplaces like opensea
+* You can use the knowledge of NFT creation and build NFT marketplaces like solsea

-If interested to know more about him, please visit https://github.com/blocksan

-# References
+## Subquest: References referred to while working on this quest

 1. [Solgames.fun - Superset of this tutorial](https://solgames.fun/)
 2. [Solana Docs](https://docs.solana.com)